 Every year the East Coast Games appoints some long-time sports enthusiasts, coaches, organizers and athletes from the Saint John sports scene to be honorary chairs of our event.
 They help us do the fun stuff, like talk to the media, greet athletes, and give out awards.
 They’re special folks, and we’re honoured that they are willing and able to participate in the Games.

-Saint John, NB – The 2019 East Coast Games start on June 21rd, and the organizing committee is pleased to announce the selection of Nancy Morrison and Jack Brownell as the honorary chairs for the 2019 games.
-Both Nancy and Jack have been very active in the New Brunswick sporting community, throughout the course of their careers.
+Saint John, NB – The 2022 East Coast Games start on June 10th, and the organizing committee is pleased to announce the selection of Trevor Morris and Cathy (Maxwell) Kilpatrick as the honorary chairs for the 2022 games.
+Both Trevor and Cathy have been very active in the New Brunswick sporting community, throughout the course of their careers.

 For more information, please email firstname.lastname@example.org or visit our website www.eastcoastgames.ca